fine landscape gardening

 Developing a master plan will save you time and money, and invariably results in a successful project.
 A step-by-step method that considers environmental conditions, soil conditions, the clients' needs and desires coupled with the elements and principles of the design is paramount.

-A surveyor's plat is an important tool to developing a plan.
-The plat will define the property boundaries and location of the residence on the property.
+A surveyor's plat can also be an important tool in developing a plan.
+The plat will define the property boundaries and location of the residence or buildings on the property.
 Patios, driveways, sidewalks etc. are typically shown on a surveyor's plat.
 Guessing the location of boundaries can be a costly mistake!

 • Site inventory, site verification and analysis